j0zzz/JoeQuake/FEATURES.md

 #### Marathon split times

-When a ghost is loaded a split time is printed to the console at the end of each level.
+When a ghost is loaded a split time is shown on the intermission screen and, printed to the console at the end of each level.
 If a marathon demo is loaded as the ghost, and the player is also running a marathon, then split times for each level are shown.
 Splits are also shown when playing a demo with a ghost loaded.